zdchu/zdchu.github.io/_pages/about.md

 Research Interest
 ------
-I have abundant interests in **Text Mining**, **Weakly-supervised Learning** and other exciting topics in **Machine Learning**.
+I have abundant interests in **Text Mining**, **Weakly-Supervised Learning**, **Knowledge Graph** and other exciting topics in **Machine Learning**.
 My previous research experiences mainly lie in ML for crowdsourcing, document stream modeling and relation classification.

 News
 ------